nanpuhaha/Mubox/Games/WorldOfWarcraft/AddOns/X4DWOW/README.md

 features when multiboxing, it did not have dependencies on any other AddOn, it also had a small memory footprint, and low cpu use.

-You can find the original version of Muboxer on the "legacy" Mubox CodePlex codebase:
+You can find the legacy version of Muboxer on the "legacy" Mubox CodePlex codebase:

 	http://mubox.codeplex.com

-The Mubox project, including the latest X4DWOW Add-on source, can be found on github:
+The Mubox project, including the latest X4DWOW AddOn source, can be found on github:

 	http://github.com/wilson0x4d/Mubox